bnomei/kirby3-lapse/readme.md

 ### Use crc32 to generate the hash

-`crc32` is the [fastest](https://stackoverflow.com/a/3665527) hashing algorithm in PHP and the keys do not need to be encrypted.
+`xxh3` is the [fastest](https://php.watch/versions/8.1/xxHash) non cryptographic hashing hashing algorithm in PHP 8.1 .
+The keys for lapse do not need to be encrypted.

 ### Cache Driver
 For best performance set the **global** [cache driver](https://getkirby.com/docs/reference/system/options/cache#cache-driver) to one using the servers memory not files on the harddisk (even on SSDs).
-Memcache or ApcuCache can be activated on most hosting enviroments but rarely are by default.
+Memcache or ApcuCache can be activated on most hosting environments but rarely are by default.
 Also see `bnomei.lapse.indexLimit` setting explained above.
 My [Redis Cache Driver](https://github.com/bnomei/kirby3-redis-cachedriver) and [SQLite Cache Driver](https://github.com/bnomei/kirby3-sqlite-cachedriver) are faster than other cache drivers and have no memory limit.
 In all other cases use the very fast [PHP Cache Driver](https://github.com/bnomei/kirby3-php-cachedriver) or APCu.

 ```php
 return [